Army veteran to file lawsuit against Miami Police, officer involved in rough arrest

 He said what happened that night continues to haunt him.

 “It was uncalled for,” Julien-Riou said.
 “That really hurt my soul.
-I really don’t want to say much, everything has been said.”
+I really don’t want to say much.
+Everything has been said.”

-Julien-Riou and Williams plan on filing a lawsuit against the Miami Police chief and the arresting officer next week.
+Julien-Riou and Williams plan on filing a lawsuit against the city, the police department and the arresting officer next week.
+They’re also asking the public to reach out to city leaders.

 “Let them know that you’re not happy about how they’re operating and treating this Black veteran and tell them that you want discipline instilled against this officer,” said Williams.
+“We are tired of being mistreated.
+We are tired of being beaten.
+We’re tired of being murdered.
+We’re tired of this.
+We have had enough.
+Our Black lives matter.”

-7News has reached out to the mayor’s office and the Miami Police Department, but in the past has been told there’s no comment on pending legal action.
+7News has reached out to the mayor’s office and the Miami Police Department.
+A representative for the police department said they do not comment on reports from the civilian investigative panel.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.